Asynchronous Cells

 });

-Or awaited at once using the following:
+or awaited at once with the following:

 final arg1 = MutableCell(Future.value(0));